-- New Creates a new floorplanning PDC file and saves it into the <Project_location>\constraint\fp folder. - Import Imports an existing floorplanning PDC file into the Libero SoC project.
-The floorplanning PDC file is copied into the <Project_location>\constraint\fp folder. - Link Creates a link in the project's constraint folder to an existing floorplanning PDC file (located and maintained outside of the Libero SoC project). - Edit Opens the Chip Planner tool to modify the floorplanning PDC file(s) associated with the Place and Route tool. - View Opens the Chip Planner tool to view the floorplanning PDC file(s) associated with the Place and Route tool.
+- New Creates a new floorplanning PDC file and saves it into the <Project location>\constraint\forall folder. - Import Imports an existing floorplanning PDC file into the Libero SoC project.
+The floorplanning PDC file is copied into the <Project location>\constraint\forall folder. - Link Creates a link in the project's constraint folder to an existing floorplanning PDC file (located and maintained outside of the Libero SoC project). - Edit Opens the Chip Planner tool to modify the floorplanning PDC file(s) associated with the Place and Route tool - View Opens the Chip Planner tool to view the floorplanning PDC file(s) associated with the Place and Route tool.
 You cannot save/commit any changes made to the constraints file.
 However, you can export the PDC file(s) using Chip Planner. - Check Checks the legality of the PDC file(s) associated with the Place and Route tool against the gate level netlist.